 The British in the colony had a Legislative Council (LegCo) which was established in 1906 and made all the laws that governed the colony.

-During the period of colonisation, Africans were ruled, patronised, discriminated against on racial grounds, and alienated politically and economically.
+During the period of colonization, Africans were ruled, patronized, discriminated against on racial grounds, and alienated politically and economically.

 Direct rule was used by the British, Belgium and Portuguese.